-A Medicine Walk is a facilitated walk in nature that allows you to tune in, shift consciousness, and receive the medicine that your soul needs.
+A Medicine Walk is a facilitated walk in nature that allows you to slow down, tune in, shift consciousness, and receive the medicine that your soul needs.

 "Kinde is one of the most calming and centered people I know, and it is mirrored in her work with others.
 Through her guided meditations, reflective exercises, and a purposeful walk in nature, I was able to find focus and identify some of the issues and beliefs that I had allowed to get in the way of pursuing a significant goal of mine.
 I highly recommend working with Kinde if you are trying to uncover your true self in a modern world that seems set on distracting you from it."

 There is another way of knowing that is different from our civilized, rational, brain-centered way of knowing.
 It is subtle, trans-rational, gut and heart-centered.
 It can hear the quiet communication from the deepest parts of ourselves and from the mystery that is everywhere around us.
 Cultivating this way of knowing makes us more fully human, more fully alive, more wise.

 One way to tap into this other way of knowing is by going on a medicine walk.
 A medicine walk is a facilitated walk in nature that allows you to slow down, tune in, shift consciousness and receive the 'medicine' that your soul needs.

 What medicine are you needing at this moment in your life?

 When you call in the medicine or the power to find guidance for a specific problem challenge or question you're facing, magical things happen.

 There are three things to know about medicine.